KariAndreah/pricing-component-with-toggle/README.md

 ****************Issues*******************
 Issues with placing the svg images in the background.
 Also, adding the lines, but I'll figure it out.
 Also need to input toggle function.

+Day 2:
+Figured out toggle by changing the element inner HTML.
+Also finished design.

 # Frontend Mentor - File Transfer pricing component

 ![Design preview for the File Transfer pricing component coding challenge](./design/desktop-preview.jpg)